Education requirements for children aged 16 or 17

 Following a course of study or training

-If your child is following a course of study or training at an institution such as, for example, a VMBO, HAVO, HBO, VWO or VAVO, or an MBO (level 2 or higher), you may qualify for child benefit provided that your child stays in school.
+If your child is following a course of study or training in VMBO, HAVO, HBO, VWO or VAVO education, for example, or at MBO level 2 or higher, you may qualify for child benefit provided your child attends classes.

 What do we mean by school-leaving qualification?

 A school-leaving qualification is a HAVO or VWO diploma, or an MBO diploma at level 2 or higher.
-This includes the BBL and BOL learning tracks in secondary vocational education (apprenticeship and school-based vocational training).
+This includes diplomas awarded for completion of a block- or day-release programme (BBL) or a pre-vocational learning pathway (BOL).

 To find out more, select the situation that applies to you.